OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 - Encryption and Data Protection
 - General Exploit Mitigations

-A very good and detailed analysis of iOS security architecture has been done by [Johnatan Levin in MacOS and iOS Internals Vol. 3](http://www.newosxbook.com/2ndUpdate.html) [4]
+A very good and detailed analysis of iOS security architecture has been done by Johnatan Levin in MacOS and iOS Internals Vol. 3 - http://www.newosxbook.com/2ndUpdate.html <sup>[4]</sup>

 #### Secure Boot